 1932 Alfa Romeo Tipo B P3

-With an absence of riding mechanics from grand prix regulations, Alfa Romeo comissioned Vittorio Jano to design their first single seater (or Monoposto).
-Jano's first design, the Tipo A, had dual inline-6 engines having two gearboxes & two propeller shafts.
-The driver and steering mechanicals ran down the the center line of the car.
-Jano retained much of this design for the P3 the with a more weight conservative single-engine drivetrain.
+With an absence of riding mechanics from grand prix regulations, Alfa Romeo commissioned Vittorio Jano to design the Tipo A, their first single seat race car (Monoposto).
+Jano’s first design, the Tipo A, had dual inline-6 engines having two gearboxes & two propeller shafts.
+Jano abandoned this philosophy with the Tipo B which used a more conservative single-engine drive line.

 As raced from 1932 till 1933, the P3 had a huge advantage thanks to its exceptional power to weight ratio.
-A large reduction in weight was attributed to the car's unique transmission setup.
-Two propeller shafts were used in a triangular design to send power to each wheel individually.
-This split the torque evenly between two lighweight bevel boxes eliminating the need for a strong and heavy differential.
-Moreover, having both shafts running alongside the seat allowed the driver's seating position to sit lower.
+It also had a unique driveshaft system that sent power to each rear wheel individually.
+This split the torque evenly between two lightweight bevel boxes.
+Having both shafts running alongside the seat allowed the driver’s seating position to sit lower.

-It is important to note that the P3 was transformed 1934 to accomidate new Grand Prix rules.
+In 1934 the P3 was transformed to accommodate new Grand Prix rules.
 The regulations stated that the body must be at least 33.5 inches wide.
 The revised 1934 P3 had a larger chassis with larger bodywork that covered the blowers and front framerails.
-At this time, many of the original P3's had been sold to private teams after Alfa Romeo retired from racing in 1933.
-Alfa sold some of the cars with a 2.9 litre engine that yeilded around 220-260HP which was more competative against the W25 and Auto Union Type C. Scuderia Ferrari took many of these cars and managed a private team with Tazio Nuvolari as their number one driver.
+At this time, many of the original P3’s had been sold to private teams after Alfa Romeo retired from racing in 1933.
+Alfa sold some of the cars with a 2.9 litre engine that yielded around 220-260HP which was more competitive against the W25 and Auto Union Type C. Scuderia Ferrari took many of these cars and managed a private team with Tazio Nuvolari as their number one driver.

 From 1923 to 35 the P3 racked up a number of Grand Prix victories.
 The most notable victory was the German GP race of 1935 in which Tazio Nuvolari, racing for team Ferrari, beat the combined efforts of Mercedes & Auto Union.
 This race is considered one of Nuvolari's greatest victories as the P3 was much older and underpowered compared to the competition.